happyweijie/CS2040-Utility-Classes/README.md

 ### OOP Principles & Immutability
 Following the Object-Oriented Programming principles taught in [**CS2030 Programming Methodology II**](https://nusmods.com/courses/CS2030/programming-methodology-ii), these classes are designed to be **immutable**.
 Attributes are marked as `private` and `final` to prevent side effects, with access provided through getter methods.

-Feel free to modify the source code as required for their specific needs.
+Feel free to modify the source code as required depending on whatever your specific needs.

 Take Care :)